Generic Reed-Solomon Codes Achieve List-decoding Capacity: Generic Zero Patterns (GZPs)

-which is at most than $nk$.
-Thus, we can pad the $A_i$'s with additional elements until (\ref{eq:pb}) is an equality for some partition $P_1 \sqcup P_2 \sqcup \cdots \sqcup P_s = [\ell]$.
+Now assume that $\ell \ge 2$.
+First, by applying the discrete partition $\{1\} \sqcup \{2\} \sqcup \cdots \sqcup \{\ell\}$ to (\ref{eq:pb}), we know that which is at most $nk$.
+Thus, we can pad the $A_i$'s with additional elements while maintaining that each $A_i$ has size at most $k$ until (\ref{eq:pb}) is an equality for some partition $P_1 \sqcup P_2 \sqcup \cdots \sqcup P_s = [\ell]$.
 We call such a partition \emph{tight}.
-Note that padding the $A_i$'s with additional elements can only make (\ref{eq:pa}) more difficult to satisfy, and thus we only need to prove (b) implies (a) for the padded family of sets.
+Note that padding the $A_i$'s with additional elements can only make (\ref{eq:pa}) more difficult to satisfy, and thus we only need to prove (c) implies (b) for the padded family of sets.

-If the tight partition satisfies $s = 1$, that is, $|A_{[\ell]}| = d$, claim that we can continue to pad\footnote{A similar padding argument appears in Appendix B of \cite{bgm2021mds}.} the $A_i$'s until a partition with $s \ge 2$ is tight.
+If the tight partition satisfies $s = 1$, that is, $|A_{[\ell]}| = d$, we claim that we can continue to pad\footnote{A similar padding argument appears in Appendix B of \cite{bgm2021mds}.} the $A_i$'s until a partition with $s \ge 2$ is tight.
 If (\ref{eq:p1}) is tight, this is already true.
 Otherwise, we have that